Corey Conners Betting Profile: The Sentry - PGA TOUR

 Conners' Best Finishes

-- Conners took part in 27 tournaments last season, picking up one win with two top-five finishes and seven finishes in the top 10.
+- Conners, who played 27 tournaments last season, secured one win with two top-five finishes and seven finishes in the top 10.

-- In those 27 tournaments, he made the cut on 22 occasions.
+- In those 27 tournaments, he had a 81.5% success rate in terms of making the cut (22 cuts made).

-- Last season Conners' best performance came at the Valero Texas Open, where he took home the title with a score of -15.
+- Last season Conners' best performance came at the Valero Texas Open.
+He shot -15 and won the title (his only win last season).

-- Conners' 1103 points last season ranked him 30th in the FedExCup standings.
+- With 1103 points last season, Conners finished 30th in the FedExCup standings.

 Conners' Strokes Gained Rankings